zorael/kameloso/README.md

 You need a compiler based on D version **2.085** or later (March 2019).
 For **ldc** this is version **1.15**, and for **gdc** this is release series **12**.

-If your repositories (or other software sources) don't have compilers new enough, you can use the official [`install.sh`](https://dlang.org/install.html) installation script to download current ones, or any version of choice. (**gdc** is not available via this script.)
+If your repositories (or other software sources) don't have compilers recent enough, you can use the official [`install.sh`](https://dlang.org/install.html) installation script to download current ones, or any version of choice. (**gdc** is not available via this script.)

 The package manager [**dub**](https://code.dlang.org) is used to facilitate compilation and dependency management.
 On Windows it comes bundled in the compiler archive, while on Linux it may need to be installed separately.
 Refer to your repositories.